Work & Career

 J. Scott Applewhite/Shutterstock

 In October of his first year as president, the Loma Prieta earthquake struck northern California.
 Here he talks to reporters about how they are working to assess the damage.
-Check out these strange things that former presidents have banned from the White House.
+On a less-serious note, he also told reporters he never liked broccoli.
+So it became one of the strange things that former presidents have banned from the White House.

 George H. W. Bush, 1993